Issues

 Support Small Business: Expand federal support to small businesses by assisting with contract opportunities, especially in underutilized businesses and creating more friendly term loan programs for independent and family businesses to thrive in the community.

-Lowering Costs: Drafting and passing bills like Colorado’s Right to Repair Agricultural Equipment (1st in the country) on a national scale, which can greatly help farmers keep costs down and supply our national produce at a lower price.
+Making Life Affordable: Drafting and passing bills like Colorado’s Right to Repair Agricultural Equipment (1st in the country) on a national scale, which can greatly help farmers keep costs down and supply our national produce at a lower price.
 Lower costs essential to healthcare needs by increasing efforts to negotiate prescription drug prices and removing the power & price hiking of Pharmacy Benefits Managers (PBMs).
 Focus on lowering housing costs like creating more down payment assistance programs for home buyers and crack down and remove anti-trust price fixing schemes in rental properties.

 -